ca16/ValidAnagrams/README.md

     pods

-Note: the order that the anagrams of the given words appear in my be different depending on which algorithm is chosen for finding anagrams.
+Note: the order that the anagrams of the given words appear in may be different depending on which algorithm is chosen for finding anagrams.

 ----